chknwaffles/portfolio/README.md

-# Gatsby starter with Bulma
+# My portfolio site

-Simple Gatsby starter using Bulma for component styling.
-Includes working navbar component.
+Made with GatsbyJS and Bulma